 - How do I choose a username?

 In this blog post I’m going to address all of these questions and more.
-I want this post full of Peloton starter tips to be your beginner guide so you can plan for how you can get the most out of your Peloton.
+I want this post full of Peloton starter tips and tricks to be your beginner guide so you can plan for how you can get the most out of your Peloton.
 Think of it as your onboarding guide for the Peloton newbie.
 Or a Peloton 101 course.
 Or an easy to follow Peloton FAQ.

 Peloton cycle for beginners